sam-19/medical-imaging-viewer/README.md

 ## License (excluding FontAwesome icons)

-Copyright (c) 2021 Sampsa Lohi & University of Eastern Finland
+Copyright (c) 2021-2022 Sampsa Lohi & University of Eastern Finland & University of Eastern Finland

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal